Is Site Audit a Replacement for Semrush or Ahrefs?

 - Your Lighthouse Score is a Lie: 5 Critical Errors It Missed

-Want to try Scan?
-Run a technical audit ($25 or $50) and see what Semrush’s broader audits might have missed.
-No subscription, no auto-renewal. pay once, get your report.
+Want to try Site Audit?
+Try Site Audit or run a technical audit ($50) and see what Semrush’s broader audits might have missed.
+Pay once, get your report. | Log in

 Was this helpful?